 Executive Director – Amanda Marlin, MES

-Amanda grew up in Sutton, a small town in Quebec’s Eastern Townships.
-She came to Sackville to attend Mount Allison University where she graduated with a Bachelor of Art’s Degree with First Class Honours in Geography.
-She also holds a Masters in Environmental Studies from Dalhousie University.
-Amanda has worked in the non-profit, government and private sectors and has over 15 years experience working on a wide range of community development projects across Atlantic Canada including First Nations.
-Her work and research have include protected areas conservation; environmental education; climate change adaptation; salt marsh restoration; rural transportation; sustainable development; literacy and poverty; community capacity building; strategic planning; and Aboriginal education, history and culture.
-She also designed and facilitated the innovative SPY (Sustainable Planning for Youth) summer camp program that teaches youth about sustainable development and community planning.
-She has facilitated workshop sessions and presented her work from the regional to the international level.
-She has been on Boards of the New Brunswick Environmental Network and Aster Group.
-In the past she worked as an associate with Chignecto Consulting Group Inc., Mount Allison University’s Rural and Small Town Program, and Agriculture Canada’s Rural Secretariat.
-Her work with EOS has focused on community-based solutions to reducing and adapting to climate change.
+From Sutton, Quebec, Amanda has a Bachelor of Art’s Degree in Geography from Mount Allison University and a Masters in Environmental Studies from Dalhousie University.
+Amanda has worked in the sustainable community development field for over 15 years.
+She has experience working in the government, private, university and non-profit worlds.
+Over the years she has worked on climate change challenges, environmental education, community planning, Aboriginal issues, rural community development, and more.
+She has and presented her work from the regional to the international level.
+She has been on Boards of the New Brunswick Environmental Network, the Tantramar Family Resource Centre, Salem School Parent Support Committee, and Aster Environmental Services Group.
+In the past she worked as an associate with Chignecto Consulting Group Inc., Mount Allison University’s Rural and Small Town Program, and Agriculture Canada.
+Her work with EOS has focused on climate change adaptation, energy efficiency, renewable energy, sustainable living, environmental education, and leading a great team of staff and volunteers.
+She was also instrumental in starting up Beausejour Renewable Energy Co-operative, a social enterprise that supports EOS.
 She lives on a small hobby farm in Sackville with her husband, Nic McLellan, and their two young children where they enjoy their solar hot water system, raising chickens, and tending to their gardens.

 Watershed Coordinator – Kelli-Nicole Croucher, MSc